skyth3r/Skyth3r.github.io/content/notes/automating-now.md

 This data is obtained from a few different sources.
 If you want to know more about how it works, you can checkout the Go script I wrote [here on GitHub](https://github.com/Skyth3r/automate-now).

 I plan on putting a small guide together on how to use it to automate your own now page as well as a detailed deep dive post to explain how I got it all working and what some of the challenges were with this project soon.

+**Update:** I got around to writing the post on how I did this using a Go and GitHub Actions.
+You can read more about [how I automated my now page here](https://akashgoswami.dev/posts/automating-my-now-page/).